NyxxNott/awesome-sgx-apps/CONCEPTS.md

 - An Enclave code can be invoked by special instructions.
 - An Enclave can be built and loaded as a shared object on Linux OS
 - An Enclave file can be disassembled
+- An Enclave contents can be encrypted on the fly

 ## Enclave Execution
 - Data stored in the enclave can be opened and decrypted within the SGX enclave on the Intel Xeon processor